-- Use this fabulous gray anywhere your heart desires: bedroom, bathroom, kitchens, exterior, you name it, you paint it.
+- Use this fabulous gray anywhere your heart desires bedroom, bathroom, kitchen, exterior, you name it, you paint it.

 The aspect I love about this color is that it is a good balance between warm and cool.
 Some grays are just too cool and usually look blue.
 Or they are too warm and look somewhat yellow.
 Repose Gray SW 7015 is the perfect mix of both.

-Finally, I love how this gray adjusts according to the lighting.
+Finally, I love how this gray adjust according to the lighting.

 On a bright, beautiful, sunny day repose gray looks its best.
 Showing off its cooler side.
 Whereas, on a gloomier day the warmth comes out more, providing a cozy feel to your space.

 All the reasons why I love this gray paint color and why I will continue to recommend it.

 Don’t forget that it’s always a good idea to paint large swatches where you intend to use the color when it comes to paint colors.
 Lighting will change in the room so pay attention and be observant.
 You want to make sure you will love the color in every lighting situation.

 Are you planning on tackling a painting project on your own?
 Use these tips to help you paint your room like a pro.

 Drop cloths are a must for any painting project.
 Paint is messy!
 Save yourself the hassle of unnecessary cleanup by using drop cloths.
 You’ll be happy you did.